1988–89 Detroit Pistons season: Aftermath

-Following the season, Mahorn was left unprotected in the 1989 NBA expansion draft, where he was selected by the Minnesota Timberwolves expansion team; however, Mahorn never played for the Timberwolves due to a contract dispute, and was later on traded to the Philadelphia 76ers.
+Following the season, Mahorn was left unprotected in the 1989 NBA expansion draft, where he was selected by the Minnesota Timberwolves expansion team; however, Mahorn would never play for the Timberwolves due to a contract dispute, and was later on traded to the Philadelphia 76ers.

-The Pistons and Lakers would face each other again 15 years later in the NBA Finals in 2004, where the Pistons won in five games en route to their third NBA championship, despite being underdogs to the heavily-favored Lakers.
+The Pistons and Lakers would face each other again 15 years later in the NBA Finals in 2004, where the Pistons would win in five games en route to their third NBA championship, despite being underdogs to the heavily favored Lakers.